koredalin/Office-Seat-Booking-System/common/docs/roadmap.md

 - [x] Database migrations.
 - [x] Using db keys (A string unique representation of a db table row.) instead of the default db ids.
+- [x] Eventually.. - Dependency injection for access to the Query files.
+Not supported by the default Gii generator.
+This would be a better option if the system migrates to Yii3. :-)